(a) All designated doctors shall:

 Association Guides to the Evaluation of Permanent Impairment and division-adopted

-10 working days of a change in any of the information provided to
+10 working days of a change in any information they provide to the

 when performing the duties of a designated doctor, including, but